-Due to the excitement, the transducer increases in size, create high-frequency compression sound waves and results in rapid formation and collapse of cavitation bubbles.
+Due to the excitement, the transducer increases in size, creates high-frequency compression sound waves and results in rapid formation and collapse of cavitation bubbles.

-As the compression waves continue, the cavitation bubbles will grow smaller and larger, and when they reach a certain size and couldn’t retain their shape, the bubbles stir through the liquid turning it apart.
+As the compression waves continue, the cavitation bubbles will grow larger, and when they reach a certain size and can’t retain their shape any longer, the bubbles stir through the liquid, turning it apart.

-These bubbles are what impacts against the objects in the tank causing dust, dirt, germs, oil, pigments, and other contaminants sticking to the items come out.
+These bubbles are what impacts against the objects in the tank, causing dust, dirt, germs, oil, pigments, and other contaminants that might have stuck to the items to come off.
 The same thing occurs when you put a portable ultrasound machine inside a sink or bowl of water.

 3. The Frequency

-The frequency of ultrasonic is measured in thousands of cycle per seconds, and it is one of the determinants of the cavitation bubble size.
+The frequency of ultrasonic waves is measured in thousands of cycles per second, and it is one of the determinants of the cavitation bubble size.
 High frequencies produce small bubbles that offer gentle cleaning actions.

 On the other hand, low frequency produces comparatively large bubbles that collapse inward in a very sudden and violent way.
 You can hardly distinguish between the sizes of the bubbles visually.

 They are also the perfect cleaner for items with tight areas.
-But Frequency of 40 kHz is generally good for most applications.
-Whether you want to go big or needs a portable ultrasound machine, consider an ultrasound cleaner with dual-frequency if you will be cleaning a variety of objects.
+But frequency of 40 kHz is generally good for most applications.
+Whether you want to go big or you need a portable ultrasound machine, consider an ultrasound cleaner with dual-frequency if you will be cleaning a variety of objects.

 4. Its Ultrasonic Power

-I have said it earlier that most ultrasonic cleaning machine operates at 50 watts – 100 watts per gallon.
+I have said it earlier that most ultrasonic cleaning machines operate at 50 watts – 100 watts per gallon.
 The increase in the power of a cleaner causes an increase in the number of bubbles produced during the cavitation process.

-It is good to know that power is described in different ways when talking about ultrasonic cleaning.
-There is the ultrasonic power which has been discussed above.
+It is good to know that power is described in different ways when it pertains to ultrasonic cleaning.
+There is the ultrasonic power, which has been discussed above.